 - The outsourcing of key functions of the company:

-- internal audit function;
+- o internal audit function;

 - compliance function;

 - risk management function;

-- actuarial function.
+- o actuarial function.

 - The outsourcing of other functions and insurance activities that are fundamental for the ability of the company to carry out its core business, such as:

-- sales,
+- o sales,

-- claims management,
+- o claims management,

-- policy management, incl. underwriting
+- o policy management, incl. underwriting

-- accounting,
+- o accounting,

-- investments and/or asset management,
+- o investments and/or asset management,

-- product development and pricing of insurance products,

-- rendering of data storage services

-- regular maintenance and support for the relevant IT systems

-- ORSA process (Own Risk and Solvency Assessment).
+- o product development and pricing of insurance products, - o rendering of data storage services - o regular maintenance and support for the relevant IT systems - ORSA process (Own Risk and Solvency Assessment).